 This new section highlights which players have improved or worsened their 2012 NFL Draft stock at the East-West Shrine Game practices.
-Check out our East-West Shrine Game Practice Recaps
+Check out our East-West Shrine Game Practice Recaps for more details.

 Josh Norman, CB, Coastal Carolina